elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The `transition-timing-function` property in CSS specifies how intermediate property keyframes are calculated during a transition, influencing the speed of the animation.
+It can create easing effects.
+    </div><br />
-  <div><strong>Interview Response:</strong> The transition-timing-function CSS property specifies how a transition effect impacts the computed intermediate values for CSS properties.
+  <div><strong>Technical Response:</strong> The transition-timing-function CSS property specifies how a transition effect impacts the computed intermediate values for CSS properties.
 The timing function specifies how the animation process progresses throughout its timeline.
 Will it begin slowly and then pick up speed, or vice versa?
 At first glance, it looks to be the most challenging property.
 However, it becomes relatively simple if we dedicate some effort to it.
 The transition-timing-function attribute takes one of two values: a Bezier curve or steps.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />